City-of-Helsinki/helsinki-design-system/packages/web-components/README.md

 ### Using the components
 You can use the hds-web-components library as a node package or load it directly with a script tag.
-If
+You will need to load the library with the script tag if either of these conditions apply:

-- you're using the web components in an environment where the page isn't created dynamically at runtime; or
+- you're using the web components in an environment where the page isn't created dynamically at runtime
-- you want or need to use the components in your HTML files,
+- you want or need to use the components in your HTML files

-you'll need to load the library with a script tag.

 #### Using the components in a Node environment